 (1) EOB Events.
-The IP shall carefully review the ATS in planning the EOB event to ensure the profile includes opportunities to reach MIF on all critical and optional items attempted in the block.
+The instructor shall carefully review the student's previous ATFs in planning the EOB event to ensure the profile includes opportunities to reach MIF on all critical items and optional items attempted in the block.

-(2) $\underline{\text{Preparation}}.$ Students shall arrive for each flight with:
+(2) Preparation.
+Students shall arrive for each flight and simulator with: